top of page

 Praise for The Analyst's Desire

 "Someone had to write this book.
 What becomes quickly obvious is that only Mitchell Wilson could have done so, and for the very reasons he lays out in this treasure of a volume.
-Wilson, a training and supervising analyst at the San Francisco Center for Psychoanalysis, and the Editor-in-Chief of JAPA, has assembled a truly resplendent tome, replete with intense theoretical deliberations borne from decades’ worth of reading and study, combined with personal vignettes and cultural considerations that speak directly to the clinical encounter. "
+Wilson has assembled a truly resplendent tome, replete with intense theoretical deliberations borne from decades’ worth of reading and study, combined with personal vignettes and cultural considerations that speak directly to the clinical encounter. "

 –Fort!Da!